GomezKhoo/GA-Projects/Capstone Project (Final Version)/README.md

 Through the final model, we are able to conclude :
 - Everyone's baseline for the eye and mouth aspect ratios is different which was why normalization was crucial to our performance.
 - When performing tasks, less complicated models can be just as effective as more complex ones.But ultimately, it is better to employ the more sophisticated model with a lower false-negative rate than a simpler model.
+- Flexibility of the system.
+Finally, the simplicity of the system allows us to explore more models.
+The model’s output appears useful, and applying it to a device appears feasible.
+This system might be applied in real-world settings and possibly save lives but of course with a few additional adjustments and export to a different device.

 ## Suggestion for further enhancement:
 - For the models, more diverse images taken in a range of seating arrangements and lighting conditions would have been desirable.
-- How the false-negative rate for kNN and other straightforward models can be reduced.
+- How the false-negative rate for MLP and other straightforward models can be reduced.
 - Incorporate behavior feature like sudden head movements, hand motions, head tilting (posture), or even monitoring eye movements, these are new, distinct signs of tiredness.